-With the autumnal equinox just around the corner, you won’t have to wait long for shorter days, warmer colors, fall flowers, and cozy moments at home.
+You’ve started to see the signs of fall and think about family members returning to school.
+With the autumnal equinox just around the corner, you won’t have to wait long for shorter days, warmer colors, fall flower delivery, and cozy moments at home.
 While it may still feel like summer after September 22, this day signals the official arrival of fall.

 Besides telling us when we can break out our chunky sweaters and get ready for all things pumpkin spice, the autumnal equinox is also tied to interesting traditions and fun events.
 And it reminds us to say farewell-for-now to summer and welcome autumn into our gardens and homes.